| Suzanne Maxx | Albert Boulanger | Walter Andrews | Liana Foksheneanu |

 is Director of Energy and the Environment for World Team Now.
 Nearing retirement, Walter was looking for a way to continue to be involved in the environmental movement and public health.
 The mission and goals of WTN offered me the opportunity to continue my work on global warming and environmental justice from a global perspective.

-Walter retired from The US Environmental Protection (EPA) Region 2 in January 2010 after serving forty (40) plus years.
+Walter retired from The US Environmental Protection (EPA) Region 2 in January 2010 after serving 50 years.
 He is a charter member of EPA having joined the Agency in 1969.
 Walter held many management positions over the years; however, his last position was that of Chief of the Drinking Water and Municipal Infrastructure Branch (DWMIB) in the Division of Environmental Planning and Protection (DEPP), Region 2.

-During his tenure at EPA, Walter was involved in several noteworthy cases that help define EPA’s authority such as; 1) The Belmar Sludge Case where he led the team that inspected and sampled the off shore discharges form sewerage treatment plant along the Long Island and New Jersey shores.
+During his tenure at EPA, Walter was involved in several noteworthy cases that helped define EPA’s authority such as; 1) The Belmar Sludge Case where he led the team that inspected and sampled the offshore discharges from sewerage treatment plant along the Long Island and New Jersey shores.
 The resulting body of data was used by a judge to determine that sewerage sludge was a solid and not a liquid.
 As this practice was a violation of the Rivers and Harbors Act, the determination led to the eventual cancellation of Ocean Dumping in the New York Bight.
 2) The General Electric Fort Edwards PCB Case: Walter led the team that did the first comprehensive investigation and sampling of the General Electric Plant in Fort Edwards, New York.
 The report found extensive discharges of PCBs and other toxic agents into the Hudson River which was a violation of its discharge permit.
-Thirty years after that report, EPA began removal of PCBs from the Hudson River as part of the Superfund Program.
+Thirty years after that report, the EPA began the removal of PCBs from the Hudson River as part of the Superfund Program.
 3) While Walter was Chief of the Rochester, NY Field Office, one of his staff engineers investigated the company plants in Niagara Falls, NY that had discharged hazardous waste into a pond that was later covered over.
 Homes were eventually built over the filled waste pond area.
 This area and case became to be known as Love Canal.

-Community Service: For a five year period Walter served as the EPA Liaison to the North River Community Environmental Review Board (NRCERB) in West Harlem, NYC.
+Community Service: For a five-year period Walter served as the EPA Liaison to the North River Community Environmental Review Board (NRCERB) in West Harlem, NYC.
 He was chairman of the DEPP Environmental Justice Workgroup (DEJWG) in Region 2.
 Further, he is the chairman of the nonprofit, House of Hope Community Development Corporation (HOHCDC) in Metuchen, NJ.
 Walter is also chairman of the nonprofit, Sphinx Scholarship Fund, Inc. in Somerset, NJ.
 Walter became a Board member of World Team Now in October 2009.

 Education: Walter earned his B.S. degree in Biology from Wilberforce University in Ohio and his Masters of Public Health Degree (MPH) in Water Quality from the University of Michigan at Ann Arbor, Michigan.